Lay-By Agreements Under the ACL

 What is a lay-by agreement?

-- the goods will not be delivered to the consumer until the total price of the goods has been paid; and
+- The goods will not be given to the consumer until the total price of the goods has been paid; and

-- the price of the goods is to be paid by 3 or more instalments; or if the agreement specifies that it is a lay-by agreement – 2 or more instalments.
+- The price of the goods is to be paid by three or more instalments; or, if the agreement specifies that it is a lay-by agreement – 2 or more instalments.

-The seller must provide a written copy of the agreement to the customer and must ensure that the agreement is transparent (s96(1) and (2)).
-Any deposit paid by the consumer must be treated as an instalment (s96(4)).
+The seller must provide a written copy of the agreement to the customer and must ensure that the agreement is transparent under Section 96(1) and (2).

 Consumer’s right to terminate